earthstar-project/earthstar/docs/vocabulary.md

 ## Value

 The main content of the document.
 User data goes here.

+This must be a unicode string of any length.
+To store binary data you can base64-encode it first.

+There is no way to store the MIME type of the data - consider using a file extension in the path, like `/notes/todo.txt`.

-Currently this only allows strings; it will be expanded to allow JSON-style nested objects.
+TODO: expand this to allow JSON-style nested objects, binary data, ?

-TODO: binary data?
+TODO: add MIME type?

 ## Timestamp